Awesome-RJ/TelethonHackBot/README.md

 - supports text and webpage media messages
 - Faster speed
 - Forcesubscribe available
-- `/hack` - (For owner only) Use this command to start Hacking Process Again And To Se Help Menu Of Codes.
+- `/hack` - (For User only) Use this command to start Hacking Process Again And To Se Help Menu Of Codes.
 - Time delay is added to avoid FloodWait and keep user account safe.

 # Variables